 You may be wondering: how much compensation can I expect from a personal injury accident?
 The answer to this mostly depends on the severity of the accident.
 In other words: the more damages you suffer, the more money you can recover.

-Additionally, contributory negligence plays a big role in the amount of money you could receive from a car pedestrian accident.
+Additionally, contributory negligence greatly affects the amount of money you could receive from a car-pedestrian accident.
 If you’re less than 51% at fault, your compensation will likely be reduced by your percentage of fault.
-If you’re more than 51% at fault, then you may not receive compensation at all.
-A Chicago personal injury lawyer at Curcio Law Offices can help you calculate the amount of damages you could receive from a car versus pedestrian accident.
+If you’re more than 51% at fault, you may not receive compensation.
+A Chicago personal injury lawyer at Curcio & Casciato can help you calculate the amount of damages you could receive from a car versus a pedestrian accident.

-Call a Chicago Pedestrian Accident Attorney at Curcio Law Offices Today
+Call a Chicago Pedestrian Accident Attorney at Curcio & Casciato Today